Year 4 Mathematics at school: what to expect

 Help your child to:

-- find and connect numbers in and around your home – phone numbers, clocks, posters, signs in shops, road signs
+- find and connect numbers around the home and in the community – phone numbers, clocks, posters, signs in shops, road signs

 - explore patterns through drumming, clapping, stamping, dancing